 - A slight fever and aching joints (which doesn’t lead to flu)

-Another vaccine that your doctor may suggest you have is the pneumococcal vaccine.
-You might hear this called the pneumo jab.
+The pneumococcal vaccine is also called the pneumo jab.
 The pneumococcal virus causes pneumonia, meningitis and septicaemia.
 Although these are not common infections, they can be very serious.
-So people at greater risk of infection should also have this vaccine.
+So people who have low immunity should also have this vaccine.

 Things to know about the pneumococcal vaccine